 The trail is about 4 miles round-trip, and is rated on AllTrails as moderate (with some folks rating it as strenuous).
 I think it depends on how accustomed you are to hiking.
 We would rate it squarely in the ‘moderate’ category.
 It provides enough of a workout so that you feel like you’ve accomplished something, but not so much that you’re worn out.

 On another day, we returned to Gorges to hike a lesser known option.
 The trail that goes to Stairway Falls isn’t marked on the park map.
 It veers off from the main trail to Rainbow Falls, and is a fun and interesting little adventure!

 Although the trail begins benignly enough, it drops steeply and involves a bit of scrambling.
 It’s worth it.
-Although the falls aren’t tall, they’re beautiful.
+The falls aren’t tall, but they’re beautiful.
 And we had them all to ourselves.

 Walking Trails In Gorges State Park

 Other easier hikes in the park include the trail to Bearwallow Falls, and the Raymond Fisher Trail to a serene small lake.
 It’s a pretty spot to watch dozens of dragonflies and damselflies going about their acrobatic flights, while listening to the chorus of frogs from the sidelines.
 I still don’t understand why there are no biting bugs here, but we’re not complaining.

 We moved our campsite three spaces over at the first of September.
 We’re now directly on the creek but on high ground, so no risk of flooding should there be another torrential storm.
 We’re delighted with our site, and Magnolia is happy watching the squirrels and abundant birdlife.
 I just hope she doesn’t outgrow her cat tree.
 I’m not sure if they come in a bigger size.